Raul072103/Veridion-Challenge/README.md

 ## Yey, we have the rows grouped together, now what?

-Now the part that is most complicated, how do I detect if companies are duplciates.
+Now the part that is most complicated, how do I detect if companies are duplicates.

-Before I start explaining, remember I have grouped the companies that could possibly be duplicates, so my chain of taught was based on this, because things are a little different and from the huge list of unknow variables.
+Before I start explaining, remember I have grouped the companies that could possibly be duplicates, so my chain of taught was based on this, because things are a little different and I have reduced the number of unknown variables.

 When could 2 companies be duplicated.